 Typically, workers compensation benefits are based on 2/3 of your pre-tax wages.
 For example, if you normally make $900 per week prior to take, then your workers comp benefits will likely be $600 per week.
 Beyond a cash payment each week, workers compensation also provides medical benefits, including the cost of transportation to get care and the cost of filling prescriptions or undergoing physical therapy.

 In general, no, although there are a few exceptions.
 For the majority of recipients, benefits received under workers compensation are exempt from tax, since workers comp is essentially a tax-funded service for the worker.
 Workers compensation benefits come without any withholding tax skimmed off the top, and you do not have to pay tax on these benefits when you file your tax return.
 This is not the case, however, if you also receive Social Security benefits, including Social Security Disability (SSD) and Supplemental Security Income (SSI).
 Some people who receive these benefits along with workers compensation benefits may owe tax on their benefits.
 Always speak with your tax accountant to determine if your benefits are taxable.

 If you have filed a workers comp claim and it is pending or denied, don’t lose faith.
 You have an experienced and knowledgeable advocate by your side to help ensure that your claim gets the full attention it deserves.
-Call us at 818-600-4714 or click here to set up your free consultation with our Los Angeles workers compensation attorney at the Law Offices of Kropach & Kropach today.
+Call us at 818-609-7005 or click here to set up your free consultation with our Los Angeles workers compensation lawyer at the Law Offices of Kropach & Kropach today.